The Ivy House – Cozy and care-free oasis featuring an adorable tea shop and courtyard garden.

 - Walking: Backstreets are pleasant to stroll about: safe, clean, and not too busy.
 Quite a few shops and cafés in the general area, but the main road 350m away is very noisy.

-- Public Transport: Buses and trams career along the main road, 350m away, but are of no use to tourists.
-The nearest metro station, Jatin Das Park, is an inconvenient 2.5km away (12-minute drive).
-Additionally, the Kolkata Metro is not useful to most tourists until it connects to the airport and main railway station at Howrah by mid-2021.
+- Public Transport: Buses and trams careen along the main road, 350m away, but are of no use to tourists.
+The nearest metro station, Jatin Das Park, is an inconvenient 2.5 km away.
+Additionally, the Kolkata Metro is not useful to most tourists until it connects to the airport and main railway station at Howrah by 2022.

 - Taxis & Auto-rickshaws: Plenty of yellow taxis (with no air-con) and blue-and-white ones (with air-con) for longer trips.
 Both types have meters, but drivers need to be pressured into using them.
 Rides can also be booked using Uber and Ola apps.
 Also, a few auto-rickshaws around the streets, and more along the main road.
 Man-pulled rickshaws also available for short trips around the backstreets.